Croc, hippo and rhino spotting, elephant rides, canoe paddling, and jungle hikes. These are the ingredients in this account of a Chitwan visit.

 The afternoon was spent on top of another elephant, this time with four others in a basket.
 We went on a safari and were able to spot hippos (one mother with a cub), more monkeys, groups of deer and also a sinister looking male rhino below our feet.
 Great fun as well beneath towering trees in marshy land.
 No leeches this time.
 The evening ended with beers and a game of cards with my group of Australians, Chinese, Irish, Bulgarians – and this Norwegian.

 The next day it was back to Kathmandu with nothing serious happening driving there.
 As you will have reckoned by now I went on a guided tour, solo out of Kathmandu but mixed into a group of others at the lodge.
 This worked fine and is presumably the way to get the most out of your Chitwan stay.

 The map below indicates the places I visited during my stay in Nepal.
-Most of the days were spent in and around the capital of Kathmandu but I also went down to the Chitwan National Park for a bit of jungle life.
+I spent most of the days in and around the capital of Kathmandu.
+Later I went down to the Chitwan National Park for a bit of jungle life.
 Zoom in and out as you like, and click the markers.
 You may also expand the map into a new tab.

 This article is from my visit to the Himalayas.
 I flew in from Bangkok, spent seven days in Bhutan (read the first chapter from Bhutan) and then took a flight to Nepal for another week.
-The overall schedule is introduced in an article called The outline of a visit to the Himalayas.
+Read about the overall schedule in this article: The outline of a visit to the Himalayas.
 These are the posts from Nepal: